movitto/omega/README.md

 ## The Omega Simulation Framework

-The Omega Project aims to develop a Universe Simulator accessible remotely by registered users over the [JSON-RPC](http://en.wikipedia.org/wiki/JSON-RPC) protocol.
+The Omega Project is a Universe Simulator accessible remotely by registered users over the [JSON-RPC](http://en.wikipedia.org/wiki/JSON-RPC) protocol.